 You can find more detailed information in the following external link: www.capeverde.com

-Address: Praiadise Hostel, CV Multimedia Building 3rd Floor, Achada Santo Antonio, Praia – Cabo Verde
+Address: Praiadise Hostel, Avenida Europa No. 6, Achada Santo Antonio, Praia – Cabo Verde.

 HOW TO GET HERE:

 From airport, getting a taxi is the preferable and easiest way to reach the hostel.
-You should ask the taxi driver for the price to take you to Achada Santo Antonio (neighborhood where the hostel is located) BEFORE entering the car to avoid confusion or surprises.
+You should ask the taxi driver for the price to take you to Achada Santo Antonio (neighborhood where the hostel is located) before entering the car to avoid confusion or surprises.
 Then, while in route, you can specify that you need to go to the “Predio de CV Multimedia” (which is nearby the Escola Pedro Gomes).
-The hostel is situated on the 3rd floor.
-Our entrance is on the opposite side of the CV Multimedia store and it is the very last door of the block/building.
+The entrance to the hostel is located on the same block side as the popular CV Multimedia store and it is the very last door of the block/building.

 From seaport, taking a taxi would be again the best option.

 Any question?
 Feel free to contact us regarding any subject through the following form: